GOSHIP Repeat Hydrography/CO2 Inventories Rik Wanninkhof, Jia-Zhong Zhang, Molly Baringer (NOAA/PhOD)

 Chris Langdon (RSMAS/ U.Miami)

-The International Global Ocean Ship-based Hydrographic Investigations Program (GOSHIP, http://goship.org) is a multi-disciplinary international program reoccupies selected trans-basin sections on decadal timescales to document changes in heat, fresh water, carbon, nutrients, oxygen, and trace gases in the ocean.
-The work is executed in each major ocean basin by NOAA and NSF funded-investigators utilizing NOAA and UNOLS vessels (see graphics of cruise track below).
-Ship-based hydrography remains the only method for obtaining high-quality, high spatial and vertical resolution measurements of a suite of physical, chemical, and biological parameters over the full water column.
-The focus of this research is to quantify increases in anthropogenic carbon content and natural and climate induced changes in chemical and hydrographic features in the ocean, including:
+The International Global Ocean Ship-based Hydrographic Investigations Program (GOSHIP, http://goship.org) is a multi-disciplinary international program that occupies selected trans-basin sections on decadal timescales to document changes in heat, fresh water, carbon, nutrients, oxygen, and trace gases in the ocean.
+The work is executed in each major ocean basin by NOAA and NSF funded-investigators using NOAA and UNOLS vessels (see graphics of cruise track below).
+Ship-based hydrography remains the only method for obtaining high-quality, high spatial, and vertical resolution measurements of a suite of physical, chemical, and biological parameters over the full water column.
+The foci are to quantify increases in anthropogenic carbon content and natural and climate induced changes in chemical and hydrographic features in the ocean to determine:

-Major discoveries to date have been the accurate determining of heating of bottom water, and a small increase of carbon in the deep ocean.
-The program has also quantified the increases of CO2 in surface and intermediate water and its effect on ocean acidification.
+Major discoveries to date have been the accurate determining of heating of bottom water and a small increase of carbon in the deep ocean.
+The program has also quantified increases of CO2 in surface and intermediate water and its effect on ocean acidification

 A key aspect of the program is the open and rapid dissemination of data for utilization by the community at large.
 Program details can be found at www.go-ship.org and datasets are available at: cchdo.ucsd.edu/ and cdiac.ornl.gov/oceans/.